prheenan/BioModel/README.md

 Repository of modeling functions for biological/Biophysical applications

-To see examples of how a particular function works, see the "TestExamples" SubFolder for a specific function.
+To see examples of how a particular function works, see the "TestExamples" SubFolder for a specific function, and run the relevant 'Main<...>.py' function.

 For example, see WormLikeChain/Python/TestExamples/Main_WLC_Fit.py for how to run the extensible worm-like chain model.